 (D) The rates for user charges hereinafter set forth are based generally upon the quantity and quality of sewage collected and they are subject to change periodically as circumstances require.
 The minimum monthly rate for use of the City of Westminster sanitary sewerage system by residential, including multiple unit residential, and public users shall be a sum equal to two dollars and thirty five cents (\$2.35) per thousand (1,000) gallons multiplied by the average monthly water consumption per user during the period December 1 through March 31.
-The minimum monthly rate for use of the City of Westminster's Sanitary Sewage System by multiplied by the average monthly water consumption per user during the period December 1 thru March 31.
-The minimum monthly sewer charge for commercial users may be appealed to the Utility billing division for user charges resulting from the average monthly water consumption during the period of December 1 through March 31 and may be adjusted from the average monthly water consumption during the period of December 1 through March 31 and may be adjusted to install a separate meter to record out of house use which consumption will not be assessed a sewer use charge.
+The minimum monthly rate for use of the City of Westminster's Sanitary Sewage System by multiple units and commercial users shall be a sum equal to two dollars and seventy cents per thousand (1,000) gallons multiplied by the average monthly water consumption per user during the period December 1 thru March 31.
+The minimum monthly sewer charge for commercial users may be appealed to the Utility billing division for user charges resulting from the average monthly water consumption during the period of December 1 through March 31 and may be adjusted if the water consumed during the months of June 1 through September 30 is less.
+Commercial users shall be allowed to install a separate meter to record out of house use which consumption will not be assessed a sewer use charge.
 The meter readings actually taken prior to and closest to the specified time frame shall be used for purposes of accomplishing the required calculation.
 However, City Council may by Resolution adjust the period of time to be used to calculate said user charges when, in the opinion of the Council, climate conditions and water consumption patterns warrant such an adjustment.
 The monthly charge shall apply to an account that is billed for more than fifteen (15) days service.
 Any new occupant of a residential unit shall be charged fifteen dollars and fifty cents (\$15.50) sewer charge until an experience rate has been established.
 Residential users who appeal the initial sewer charge rate can have the rate adjusted to actual usage of the first four (4) months of occupancy.
 Any new multi-unit or commercial account shall be charged a rate based on water consumption of similar accounts in the Westminster or the Denver Metro area.
 Any account not receiving Westminster water will be based on actual consumption, if available or consumption of similar accounts.

-- (E) The City will determine average numeric criteria for the quality and quantity of sewage collected from commercial users.
+(E) The City will determine average numeric criteria for the quality and quantity of sewage collected from commercial users.
 The City will assess a surcharge rate for non-residential users discharging waters and wastes with quality characteristics greater than the average commercial user.
-Such users will be assessed a surcharge sufficient to cover the costs of treating such users the higher strength wastes. - (F) (Rep. by 1312) - (G) Statements for sewer service charges shall be dated and sent out to users at regular intervals.
+Such users will be assessed a surcharge sufficient to cover the costs of treating such users the higher strength wastes.

+(F) (Rep. by 1312)

+(G) Statements for sewer service charges shall be dated and sent out to users at regular intervals.
 Such statements shall be added to and made a part of the water bill, if customers receive water service from the City, or by separate billing if water service is not provided by the City.